rinsuki-lab/myriplog/README.md

 but **YOU CAN'T GET AUDIO DATA depends only to those logs.** for get actual data, you always need to original CD (or purchase audio data in online store).

+## Q. Why you are publishing those logs??

+some of discs are not have a enough number of AccurateRip hashes (e.g. [Splatoon 3 ORIGINAL SOUNDTRACK](./game/soundtrack/nintendo/splatoon)).

+also AccurateRip server _may_ gone or shutdown in the any point of future (theres no server that immortal in the world).

+so I'm making a sub-set backup of AccurateRip server, for my ripped discs.

 ## suffixes

 first